Connections-Business-Directory/Connections/README.txt

 * DEV: Update min/max PHP and WP requirements.
 * DEV: Correct PHP8 optional parameter before required parameter notice.

-= 10.1 12/15/2020 =
-* FEATURE: Support for Yoast SEO sitemaps.
-* FEATURE: Support for Rank Math sitemaps.
-* TWEAK: Change the date format used in the sitemaps from DATE_ATOM to DATE_W3C.
-* TWEAK: Change `Provider::getQueryArgs()` from protected to public so it can be used in integrations.
-* TWEAK: Add several public methods to `Provider` so the protect/private properties can be accessed for integrations.
-* TWEAK: The persistent logs should not be public queryable.
-* TWEAK: Only supported custom types should be used when defining a Directory Homepage ID.
-* TWEAK: Use the `set_screen_option_connections` instead of the `set-screen-option` filter hook needed for the Screen Options tab settings to be saved appropriately.
-* TWEAK: If only a single instance of Connections is on a page, no need to add the instance ID to he sitemap index links.
-* DEV: phpDoc updates.
-* DEV: Inline code comment.
-* DEV: Remove no inspection tag.

-= 10.0 12/08/2020 =
-* FEATURE: Support for WordPress sitemaps.
-* TWEAK: Ensure the persistent log posts do not display in the WP sitemaps if the site is in debug mode.
-* TWEAK: Use `rawurlencode()` when encoding the permalink for department, organization, district, county,  locality, region, and country.
-* BUG: Correct find shortcode logic.
-* OTHER: Update readme.txt to make mention of the support of the native sitemaps support introduced in WordPress 5.5.

 == Upgrade Notice ==

 = 10.0 =